Jmetz99/Data-Collection-Pipeline/README.md

 In this milestone I learnt to use docker to containerise my application and run it successfully on an ec2 instance.
 By generating a docker image, pushing this to dockerhub, pulling it onto the ec2 and running it there.

 ## Milestone 9
+In this milestone I ran prometheus, an open-source software for monitoring and alerting, on my EC2 instance to track metrics from prometheus itself, the operating system and docker.
+With the data outputted from prometheus I created a grafana dashboard to present these metrics in a accessible format.

 ## Milestone 10